scallyw4g/bonsai/readme.md

 -------------------------------------------------------------------------------
 ## Voxel Loader

-[ ] MagicaVoxel is pretty crappy at following its own file format, and I don't trust it anymore.
+[ ] MagicaVoxel has an exporter bug and I don't trust it anymore.
 Make an editor mode!

 -------------------------------------------------------------------------------
 ## Sound